Vína budou oceněna mezinárodní porotou vybranou

 Adam Pawłowski is the first and only Polish Master Sommelier.

 He started his career as a sommelier at Northcote a Michelin starred establishment in the North-West of England, where for 6 years was leading a very talented team of sommeliers and managing one of the best wine lists in the country.
-He is a member of The Court of Master Sommeliers, Polish Sommelier Association, Atelier Ruinart, Academy of Food and Wine Service, L’Ordre des Coteaux de Champagne i Chaîne de Rôtisiers.
+He is a member of The Court of Master Sommeliers, Polish Sommelier Association, Atelier Ruinart, Academy of Food and Wine Service, L’Ordre des Coteaux de Champagne and Chaîne de Rôtisiers.
 He judges at Decanter Wine Awards, runs seminars, master classes, training sessions and wine and food workshops.
 He is also a tutor for the Court of Master Sommeliers - the most prestigious in the world training organisations for sommeliers.
 He runs his own column in „Food Service” - the best Polish magazine for hospitality professionals.

 Anne-Wies van Oosten